Discover and Access

 Create an inventory of applications and workloads that are candidates for the Cloud: SaaS (replace), IaaS (relocate), PaaS (refactor / rebuild).
 Use criteria such as data compliance requirements, architecture, hardware dependency, software End of Support (EOS), and mission criticality.

-CloudRecon®, an application discovery tools, is able to scan your on-premises data-center and infrastructure to identify and list key assets such as servers, applications, physical & virtual servers, CPU, & more.
+CloudRecon®, an application discovery tools, is able to scan your on-premise data-center, and infrastructure to identify and list key assets such as servers, applications, physical & virtual servers, CPU, & more.

 When decommissioning old applications and using SaaS apps; moving VMs or data storage to IaaS; or modernizing critical line of business applications to run on PaaS, CloudPilot® and CloudOrigin® can augment and ensure you migrate the correct applications cost effectively, securely, and compliantly,